 April 13, 2018

 If you are an avid reader of our blogs, you are likely very health minded.
-Perhaps you even resolved to work out more at the start of the new year.
+Perhaps you even resolved to exercise more at the start of the new year.
 Now it’s four months into 2018 and your fitness resolution seems like it could be next years problem.
 We understand; Between work, school, a social life, kids, and everything in between, a trip to the gym just does not fit into your daily schedule.
 Luckily, we have you covered with these at-home workout ideas!

 Beginner Bodyweight Workout Plan